-QuarkXPress 8.1 review
+QuarkXPress 8.1 full review

 QuarkXPress 8 was a fairly thorough restructuring of the venerable DTP application.
 This update, free to registered users of version 8, is mainly concerned with addressing bugs and sorting out the workflow.
 However, there are some new capabilities, especially in terms of PDF creation.